 OK, I will come clean.
-There was very little running involved after the first day!
+There was minimal running involved after the first day!
 Maybe we should rename it Jeffing the Cotswold Way.
 For those who don’t know, jeffing is the art of running and walking.
-Luckily, I don’t think anywhere has published what the ratio needs to be which means that we can confidently say we jeffed the Cotswold Way as some steps of running were done every day.
+Luckily, I don’t think anywhere has published what the ratio needs to be, which means that we can confidently say we jeffed the Cotswold Way as some running steps were done every day.

 What is the Cotswold Way?

 The Cotswold Way is a national trail joining the picturesque town of Chipping Campden in North Cotswolds to the elegant city of Bath.
-Separated by 100 miles, the trail was designed to take in every view and postcard worthy town.
+Separated by 100 miles, the route was designed to take in every view and postcard-worthy town.
 The result?
 It is incredibly hilly!
-Over the course of the 100 miles (164 km) we ascended over 5,000 metres, which is more than if you were to tackle the West Highland Way in Scotland!
-And don’t be fooled by the “rolling hills” descriptions, some of them are STEEP!
+Over the course of the 100 miles (164 km), we ascended over 5,000 metres, which is more than if you were to tackle the West Highland Way in Scotland!
+And don’t be fooled by the “rolling hills” descriptions; some of them are STEEP!
 In fact, some were so steep they even came with a warning!

-Most itineraries suggest taking 7 days to walk it, however, for anybody of reasonable fitness walking it in 5 days is achievable.
-Many I’m sure have done it faster than that and some nutters have even run it in under 24 hours!
+Most itineraries suggest taking 7 days to walk it; however, walking it in 5 days is achievable for anybody of reasonable fitness.
+I’m sure many have done it faster than that, and some nutters have even run it in under 24 hours!
 Impressive!

-We opted for 5 days and I won’t pretend that they were easy.
+We opted for 5 days, and I won’t pretend they were easy.
 It certainly pushed us beyond our comfort zone, provided us with many sore muscles and blisters, and made us question whether we should give up a number of times.
-However, we persevered, gritted our teeth and made it to the end.
+However, we persevered, gritted our teeth, and made it to the end.